abinit/abinit/doc/mkdocs-tutorials/ffield.md

 discussed in Gonze _et al.,_ _Comp.
 Phys.
 Commun._ **180** , 2582 (2009) and
 Zwanziger _et al.,_ _Comp.
 Mater.
 Sci._ **58** , 113 (2012).

 ## 1 Ground-state properties of AlAs and general parameters

-_Before beginning, you might consider working in a different subdirectory, as for the other lessons.
-Why not create "Work-ffield" in ~abinit/tests/tutorespfn/Input ?_
+*Before beginning, you might consider working in a different subdirectory, as for the other lessons.
+Why not create "Work-ffield" in ~abinit/tests/tutorespfn/Input?*

 In this tutorial we will assume that the ground-state properties of AlAs have been previously obtained, and that the corresponding convergence studies have been done.
-We will adopt the following set of generic parameters :
+We will adopt the following set of generic parameters:

        acell               10.53
        ixc                 3